 Looking for farmers.
 Young farmer’s future strategies in a transforming sector (SLF-2010)

 The number of Swedish farmers is rapidly declining and many farms do not have a successor.
 The farmer is both an entrepreneur and the manager of a social, cultural and economic heritage.
-This project aims at investigating how young farmers and students in upper secondary school view the role as a farmer, now and in the future.
-Gender, access to a farmstead and land, size of the farm and location are some important factors.
-Questions regarding entrepreneurship, sustainability of the business and development possibilities are central.
+This project aims at investigating how young farmers and students in upper secondary school view the role of a farmer, now and in the future.
+Gender, access to a farmstead and land, size of the farm, and location are some important factors.
+Questions regarding entrepreneurship, sustainability of the business, and development possibilities are central.

-Other researchers working in the project were: Susanne Stenbacka and Sofie Joosse, Department of Social and Economic Geography Uppsala university.
+Other researchers working on the project were: Susanne Stenbacka and Sofie Joosse, Department of Social and Economic Geography Uppsala university.

 Generational change and property transfer in farming 1870-2000 (VR 2004-2742)

-This project studies forms of and strategies for generational succession and transfer of resources in farming in Sweden, Estonia and Hungary from culture-analytic, economic, spatial and gender perspectives, using a longitudinal method and both documentary sources and interviews.
-Transfer of material resources, foremost land, is examined, as well as transfer of immaterial resources like skills, peasant and entrepreneurial habitus, gender relations and relations between generations.
-Focus in firstly on the decades around the turn of the 19th century when family farms were established in manor dominated Estonia and Hungary and the tendency for lessened importance for intra-family resource transfer seem to have been halted in Sweden.
-Secondly focus is on the post-war rationalisation era, when massive structural change in the west and outright collectivisation in the east affected conditions for resource transfers.
-Finally present problems of how agricultural policy affects possibilities and strategies for generational change and resource transfers is addressed, along with the question of the importance of family heritage and continuity for the re-establishment of private farms in post socialist countries.
+This project studies forms of and strategies for generational succession and transfer of resources in farming in Sweden, Estonia, and Hungary from culture-analytic, economic, spatial, and gender perspectives, using a longitudinal method and both documentary sources and interviews.
+Transfer of material resources, foremost land, is examined, as well as the transfer of immaterial resources like skills, peasant and entrepreneurial habitus, gender relations, and relations between generations.
+Focus firstly on the decades around the turn of the 19th century when family farms were established in manor-dominated Estonia and Hungary and the tendency for lessened importance for intra-family resource transfer seems to have been halted in Sweden.
+Secondly focus is on the post-war rationalisation era, when a massive structural change in the west and outright collectivisation in the east affected conditions for resource transfers.
+Finally, present problems of how agricultural policy affects possibilities and strategies for generational change and resource transfers is addressed, along with the question of the importance of family heritage and continuity for the re-establishment of private farms in post-socialist countries.

 Forest and land as resources in Estonia (FORMAS 2004-1579)

 This project consists of two studies with a common core.
-The main question deals with changes in landownership and land use in relation the disintegration of the soviet-system and the rapid transformation to market economy.
-The actual land use, important processes to explain changes in land use and owner ship, and individual land owner’s motives for land use changes are central issues in the project.
-The aim is to study rural properties in Estonia in a longitudinal perspective with reference to ownership, land use, and the owners economic, social and emotional relation to the property.
+The main question deals with changes in land ownership and land use in relation to the disintegration of the Soviet system and the rapid transformation to a market economy.
+The actual land use, important processes to explain changes in land use and ownership, and individual land owners’ motives for land-use changes are central issues in the project.
+The aim is to study rural properties in Estonia in a longitudinal perspective with reference to ownership, land use, and the owner's economic, social and emotional relation to the property.
 The point of departure in this study is the property.
 The first study that I have worked with deals with land use and ownership in the coastal region in the NW of Estonia.
-The area is, like most coastal regions in the Nordic countries, under exploitation pressure from the demand of land for second homes and tourism investments.
+The area is, like most coastal regions in the Nordic countries, under exploitation pressure from the demand for land for second homes and tourism investments.
 I have compared absentee owners from Sweden and Estonia with owners living in the same municipality.
 Owners that received their property through restitution are more emotionally attached to it and therefore have a reluctance to sell the property even if they have no intentions to use it at present.
 Many owners hope that the next generation will be interested in the property.